 Flybe Special Services

-Passengers can request special assistance for their flights.
+Passengers could request special assistance for their flights.
 This included within the airport terminal, assistance checking in and dropping off bags, going through security and to the departure gate and getting on or off the aircraft.
-You can request this service from the airline's website at the time of booking.
-When you arrive at the airport ask at check-in or first visit the accessibility desks within the terminal building.
+You could request this service from the airline's website at the time of booking.
+When you arrived at the airport ask at check-in or first visit the accessibility desks within the terminal building.

 Flybe hasn't yet begun operating its services, however, there are numerous airlines you could travel with instead: